DATDA/datda.github.io/about.md

 Defense Against The Dark Arts

 ## Where can I learn more?
-* We meet Tuesdays @ 6pm in EN4066.
+* We meet Thursdays @ 7pm in EN4066.
 All are welcome.
 Bring a laptop for optimal engagement.
 * We also post stuff on our Github.
 * We also have a chat currently hosted under the "Discord" tab at the top of the page.
 * We even have an IRC that someone is usually on (#DATDA on freenode)